JipWulffele/kaggle-notebooks/README.md

 # Kaggle-Notebooks

 Welcome to my Kaggle Notebooks repository!
 This repository contains Jupyter notebooks from various Kaggle competitions, where I explore data, build models, and analyze results.
+🗂️ Each competition folder also includes a `markdown` subfolder containing the code and output exported as markdown for easy viewing and sharing.

 ## 📌 Current Competitions